dbt-labs/python-snowpark-formula1/README.md

 ## Work in Progress (WIP) Notice
 We will be iteratively updating this project for code cleanup, automation, and developing best practices.
 So far the list of future improvements is as follows:
+- [ ]  setup folder for connecting to public s3 bucket
+- [ ]  google drive link to our guide (will be subsequently replaced by dbt ecosystems page)
 - [ ]  yaml selectors for training and prediction; prediction only
 - [ ]  codegen for the 8 staging files
 - [ ]  label encorder clean up for numeric variables